Towards a future space-based, highly scalable AI infrastructure system design: Methods

 \subsection{Inter-satellite link analysis}

 The feasibility of high-bandwidth, short-range ISLs was assessed through link budget analysis.
 The achievable data rate of a photon-limited optical link is directly proportional to the received signal power, assuming a constant number of photons-per-bit (PPB) required for a given modulation scheme.
-In the far-field, it received power scales inversely with the square of the distance ($P_r \propto 1/d^2$) due to beam divergence, for a fixed transmitter power and aperture size.
+In the far-field, the received power scales inversely with the square of the distance ($P_r \propto 1/d^2$) due to beam divergence, for a fixed transmitter power and aperture size.
 This relationship, and the resulting impact on maximum bandwidth for different modulation schemes, is plotted in Figure \ref{fig:isl}.

 A survey of currently available and announced commercial OISL technologies reveals they are typically designed for link distances of thousands of kilometers, offering maximum data rates ranging from 1\,Gbps to 100\,Gbps.
-For example, Starlink's system operates at $\sim$100\,Gbps over distances up to $\sim$7500\,km, limited by line of sight distances in LEO.
+For example, Starlink's system operates at $\sim$100\,Gbps over distances up to $\sim$5400\,km, limited by line of sight distances in LEO.
 These systems (shown in the lower right of Figure \ref{fig:isl}) do not meet the multi-Terabit per second requirements for tightly coupled ML clusters.

 Our approach leverages the enhanced link budget at short distances to employ multi-channel DWDM systems using high-spectral-efficiency coherent transceivers.
 These are commercially available, e.g. 400G transceivers using PM 16-QAM modulation.
 Deploying these on a 100GHz ITU frequency grid, a single aperture could support 24 channels (half of the C-band), yielding 9.6\,Tbps bidirectional bandwidth.
 A tighter 75\,GHz grid spacing could potentially support 12.8\,Tbps per aperture.
-Such transceivers typically require a received power on the order of -18\,dBm per channel, totaling approximately 0.38\,mW for a 24-channel system.
+Such transceivers typically require a received power on the order of -20\,dBm per channel \cite{FScom_2024}, totaling approximately 0.24\,mW for a 24-channel system.
+For the confocal case ($a = 5$\,cm, $d = 5$\,km), limiting beam wander to 10\% of the aperture radius requires a pointing accuracy of $\sim$1.0\,$\mu$rad, well within the demonstrated capability of commercial optical inter-satellite link terminals that routinely operate at distances of thousands of kilometers.

 In the far field, the received signal power ($P_R$) is estimated using the Friis transmission formula for free-space optics: